The Only 6 Emails You’ll Need to Write As a Private Practice Therapist

 Here are the only six email templates you’ll need in your therapy private practice.

-First off, it’s important to have clear cancellation policies in place from the get-go.
+First, it’s important to have clear cancellation policies from the get-go.

 We advise you to implement at least a 24-hour cancellation policy.
-Have clients sign an agreement with your intake paperwork, and reiterate it to them during the intake session.
-If a cancellation happens, chances are clients will understand the no-show policy and respect your boundaries.
+Have clients sign an agreement with your intake paperwork and reiterate it to them during the intake session.
+If a cancellation happens, clients will probably understand the no-show policy and respect your boundaries if they are prepped about the policy beforehand.

 Here’s a quick and easy response to a late cancellation email (based on a 24-hour cancellation policy).